yuxiushi/flashsale/README.md

-# seckill
+# flashsale
-Demo for seckill function
+Demo for flashsale function